 Square Kilometre Array

 Western Australia's Mid West region has been selected to co-host the Square Kilometre Array (SKA).
 The SKA will be the world’s largest and most powerful radio telescope and involves scientists and engineers from all over the world.
-The first phase of the SKA is scheduled to begin construction in 2018 and construction is likely to be phased to continue until 2025.
+The first phase of the SKA is scheduled to begin construction in 2020 and construction is likely to continue for a number of years.
 The SKA will provide a great leap in sensitivity, resolution and survey speed compared to existing radiotelescopes, enabling it to revolutionise our understanding of the Universe.

 In 2012 the international SKA Organisation Board agreed on a dual site delivery of the SKA, with it being split between Australia and South Africa as co-hosts.
-Under this joint hosting arrangement, Australia will host SKA1-Low, comprising over 100,000 low-frequency antennas.
+Under this joint hosting arrangement, Australia will host SKA1-Low, comprising up to 132,000 low-frequency antennas.
 The SKA will be centred on and around the existing Murchison Radio-astronomy Observatory (MRO).